dragonfire535/xiao/README.md

 * **distort:** Draws an image or a user's avatar but distorted.
 * **fire:** Draws a fiery border over an image or a user's avatar.
 * **frame:** Draws a frame around an image or a user's avatar.
+* **ghost:** Draws an image or a user's avatar but with a ghost-like transparency.
+* **glass-shatter:** Draws an image or a user's avatar with a glass shatter in front of it.
 * **glitch:** Draws an image or a user's avatar but glitched.
 * **greyscale:** Draws an image or a user's avatar in greyscale.
 * **ifunny:** Draws an image with the iFunny logo.